Explore

 A decent noir throwback

-Posted : 17 years, 4 months ago on 5 December 2006 01:24 (A review of Brick)
+Posted : 18 years ago on 5 December 2006 01:24 (A review of Brick)

 I've read about this movie for quite some time, but never got around to watching it.
 Joseph-Gordon Levitt plays Brenden, a high-school student who attempts to solve the killing of his ex-girlfriend.
 You quickly notice that this is no ordinary teen murder mystery, it plays homage to the old "noir" films that were so prevalant in the 40's and 50's.
 The film style, plot twists, and somewhat over-the-top characters (see Lukas Haas Pin character for example) are done very well, however if you didn't know anything about the movie going into it, you'd probably think it was a little too hard to comprehend.
 The dialogue is hard to follow at times, but again this is a throwback film in some sorts, so it may require multiple viewings to truly grasp the meaning of many scenes.